 - Going into drugs or alcohol with an older guardian to be able to reach out and bond

 In all the scenes mentioned, the child is obliged to step up to a more mature level that is too high for him normally.
 Addicted parents frequently disregard their children’s emotional boundaries, and this turns the child into a seasoned caregiver with insufficient social skills and no sense of identity.
 The Partnership for Drug-Free Kids stated that mental and emotional stress afflicts children who have to care for their parents and them as well, harming their brain development in the long term.
 Additionally, these children will have to find ways to fend for themselves, as their addicted parents are mentally and physically absent.
 They also don’t like to bring their friends to their home because they are embarrassed that their friends might see their addicted parents.
 Consequently, their social and personal lives are so restricted that they don’t have strong relationships with friends and significant others.
+“When individuals experience their world as particularly threatening and unsafe, their risk of emotional distress and mental illness escalates,” says Lyn Yonack, MA, MSW, BCD-P.

 Help Outside The Home